Controlling Profiling Session

 During the session, the profiler runs in the background.
 At any point, you can grab a memory snapshot by clicking Get Snapshot.
 This will capture the data and add the snapshot to the collected snapshot area.
 Getting a snapshot does not interrupt the profiling process, allowing you to get another snapshot (which, for example, can be compared with the first one later).

 Timeline shows how your app consumes memory in real time.
 The timeline consists of four charts showing instant sizes of Gen0, Gen1, Gen2 heaps and Large Object Heap.
 In addition, the timeline can show the instant size of unmanaged memory.
-To add this chart, turn on the Show unmanaged memory checkbox in.
+To add this chart, select the Show unmanaged memory check box in.